genehaus/bulkRNA-seq/README.md

 	T <- T$filteredData
 	```

-	if you don't have replicates
+	If you don't have replicates, <br>
-	try to remove based on the value matched to the 35 qualite of all read count.
+	try to remove lowely expressed genes <br>
+	based on the 35 qualite of all read count. <br>
-	you can change the quantile cutoff
+	You can choose the quantile-based cutoff like 10%, 20%, etc.

 	```
 	cutoff <- quantile(as.matrix(T), probs = c(0.35))[[1]]